scalabli/quo/docs/progressbars.rst

                 if cancel[0]:
                     break

-Notice that we use :func:`~prompt_toolkit.patch_stdout.patch_stdout` to make printing text possible while the progress bar is displayed.
+Notice that we use :func:`~quo.patch_stdout.patch_stdout` to make printing text possible while the progress bar is displayed.
 This ensures that printing happens above the progress bar.

 Further, when "x" is pressed, we set a cancel flag, which stops the progress.